Abhijit2505/Cat-Photo-Classification/README.md

         Z - the input of the activation function, also called pre-activation parameter cache - a python dictionary containing "A", "W" and "b" ; stored for computing the backward pass efficiently

-Implement the forward propagation for the **LINEAR --- ACTIVATION** layer
+Implement the forward propagation for the **LINEAR --- ACTIVATION** layer,

     Arguments:
         A_prev - activations from previous layer (or input data): (size of previous layer, number of examples)